 5. Tactical Investments

 The Investment Office is granted flexibility to purchase certain investments amounting to no more than 10% of the Pool between Committee meetings.
 These may include assets that decline in price by 20% (or more) and which are viewed by both the Office and the University’s investment consultant as priced below intrinsic value.

 Committee members will receive the recommendation, electronically, after approval by the Chairman.
 Committee members are invited to comment, but a vote for approval will not be sought.

-The Committee Chairman may instruct the Investment Office to sell or alter the size of TIs at any time after an initial investment.
-The Investment Committee will receive notification at the time a TI is sold.
+The Committee Chairman may instruct the Investment Office to sell or alter the size of tactical investments at any time after an initial investment The Investment Committee will receive notification at the time a tactical investment is sold.

 click here to close